6 Signs Someone is Addicted to Opiates

 - Chest pain

 5. Addiction behaviors of Opiate Addiction.
 There are specific hallmark signs of addiction, including:

 - Stealing prescription medications from friends or relatives

 - Stealing money from family members to buy drugs

 - Illegal activities

 - Inability to stop the drug regardless of negative consequences

-6. Withdrawal symptoms.
+6. Withdrawal symptoms of Opiate Addiction.
 When someone has become chemically dependent on opiates they will exhibit withdrawal symptoms when deprived of the drug, including: